defold/defold.github.io/extension-googleplayinstant/index.md

 ### android:targetSandboxVersion="2"

-If you set `android:targetSandboxVersion="2"` in the main installable game you will be able to access the same files as instant game (a save file for example).
-But then you would have restrictions in the main application.
+If you set `android:targetSandboxVersion="2"` in the main installable game you will be able to access the same files as the instant game (a save file for example).
+Note that certain restrictions apply to a level 2 sandbox.
 More information in [the official documentation](https://developer.android.com/guide/topics/manifest/manifest-element#targetSandboxVersion).

 <div class='sidenote' markdown='1'>
 Once an app is installed, you can only update its target sandbox value to a higher value.
 To downgrade the target sandbox value, you must uninstall the app and replace it with a version whose manifest contains a lower value for this attribute.
 </div>

-Even if you set different `android:targetSandboxVersion` in the installable game and instant game you are still able to use `instantapp.set_cookie()` and `instantapp.get_cookie()` for communication between the game versions.
+Even if you set a different `android:targetSandboxVersion` in the installable game and instant game you are still able to use `instantapp.set_cookie()` and `instantapp.get_cookie()` for communication between the game versions.

 ## Technical Requirements
 According to the [Google Play Instant Technical Requirements](https://developer.android.com/topic/google-play-instant/game-tech-requirements) `apk` size must be less than or equal to 15 MB.
-Information about application size optimisation available [here](https://www.defold.com/extension-fbinstant/#reducing-bundle-size).
+Recommendations for application size optimisation are available in the [optimization manual](https://defold.com/manuals/optimization/#optimize-application-size).

 <div class='sidenote' markdown='1'>
 Google Play Instant is only available to Android devices running Android OS 6.0 or higher.